The Clean Energy Industry’s Commitment to Bat Conservation

 The clean energy industry supports strong collaboration and research to ensure that wind, solar and storage coexists with wildlife.
 Achieving a sustainable future depends on significantly expanding our nation’s clean energy supply while also protecting and conserving the environment.
 The work underway to successfully co-exist with bats by ACP member companies and the industry writ-large takes us one step closer toward reaching that goal.
 There’s nothing spookier than the idea of not taking the steps necessary to ensure a clean energy future for all.

-For more information on bats and clean energy, visit REWI’s Bats and Wind Energy webpage.
+For more information on bats and clean energy, visit REWI’s Bats and Wind Energy webpage and check out REWI’s wind-focused research projects on bats.